UO-BGMP/deduper-goodez/Part1.md

      * POSITION = 4th field
      * CIGAR = 5th field
      * etc.
-* Check if the UMI at the end of the first field is a member of our defined UMIs
+* Check if the UMI at the end of the first field is a member of the defined UMIs
      * If it does **NOT** match, throw out this read and move to the next line
 * Check in `CIGAR` if the read is soft clipped at the left-most end
      * If so, subtract the amount clipped from the `POSITION`